Cibor/Drop/README.md

 Roguelike game project for OOP course in Jagiellonian University

 ## How to run
 You can run rloop.jar file from releases page with `java -jar rloop.jar'.
+You will need Java 17 installed.
 To compile game clone repository to your local machine.
 Then open it with some IDE (we use Intellij IDEA) as a gradle project.
 Execute gradle "run" task.